 In this period of emergency caused by the Coronavirus, the risks and threats of cyberattacks, to which both public and private companies are exposed, are greatly amplified.

-The “Global Information Security Survey-2020”, compiled by Ernst & Young, shows that cybersecurity is not the subject of significant corporate investment as it is not yet perceived as a priority.
+The “Global Information Security Survey-2020”, compiled by Ernst & Young, shows that information security (infosec) is not the subject of significant corporate investment as it is not yet perceived as a priority.

 The investigations of the Polizia Postale show how public and private organizations, at this delicate moment, are targets of continuous cyberattacks such as malware, ransomware, phishing and data breach.